What are the Housing and Meal Requirements?

-A. All freshmen assigned to on-campus housing are required to participate in the full residential meal program regardless of which type of campus housing facility they reside in.
+All first-year undergraduate students assigned to on-campus housing are required to participate in the full residential meal plan program regardless of which campus housing facility they reside in.

-B. Any sophomore student who resides in Bare, Deming, Fox, Lovett, Myers, Morey, UF Haven, or UF Village residence halls must participate in the full residential meal program regardless of age.
+Any second-year undergraduate student who resides in Bare, Deming, Fox, Lovett, Morey, Myers, UF Haven, or UF Village residence halls must participate in the full residential meal plan program regardless of age.

-C. Any junior, senior, or graduate student who resides in Bare, Deming, Fox, Lovett, Myers, Morey, UF Haven, or UF Village residence halls must participate in the meal program regardless of age but may choose between the full residential meal program or the Arch meal program.
+Any undergraduate student in their third year or beyond, and any graduate student who resides in Bare, Deming, Fox, Lovett, Morey, Myers, UF Haven, or UF Village residence halls must participate in the meal program regardless of age, but may choose between the full residential meal program or the partial meal program.

-D. Any sophomore, junior, senior, or graduate student who resides in a non-residence hall campus living unit (e.g. house, townhouse, cottage, or apartment) has the option to participate in either the full residential meal program or the Arch meal program but is not required to do so.
+Any undergraduate student in their second year or beyond, and any graduate student in a non-residence hall campus living unit (e.g., house, townhouse, cottage, or apartment) has the option to participate in either the full residential meal program or the partial meal program but is not required to do so.

 What forms do I need to complete in order to live off campus?